Top 7 Best Business Practices for Avoiding L1 Visa Rejection

 #2 Prove that your sales projections are credible – the Feasibility Study

-Market and Competition Analysis – With a market and competition analysis the employee can show USCIS that the unique advantages company are: how the product and service positioning are outstanding, how targets have been identified and cater to their needs differently and more effectively than the competition.
+Market and Competition Analysis – With a market and competition analysis the employee can show USCIS that the unique advantages of the company are: how the product and service positioning is outstanding, how targets have been identified, and cater to their needs differently and more effectively than the competition.
 This analysis can be connected to sales projections and support revenue streams.

 Marketing & Sales Investment – Showing USCIS that you have invested in marketing efforts and sales channels is a very straightforward way to justify sales projections.